-OAA Targeted Categories Number of Persons Within the Targeted Population Reached through Outreach Activities During the last 6 months Older individuals residing in rural areas 20 Low-income older individuals 140 Low-income minorities 100 Older individuals with the greatest social need 80 Older individuals with severe disabilities 30 Older individuals with limited English proficiency 20 Older individuals with Alzheimer's disease and related disorders with neurological and organic brain dysfunction (and the caretakers of such individuals) 20 Older individuals at risk for institutional placement 5 Caregivers of older individuals with Alzheimer's disease and related disorders with neurological and organic brain dysfunction Grandparents or older individuals who are relative caregivers who provide care for children with severe disabilities 20 8 Caregivers who are older individuals with greatest social need 40 Caregivers who are older individuals with greatest economic need (with particular attention to low-income older Caregivers who are older individuals who provide care to individuals with severe disabilities, including children with TOTAL 521
+OAA Targeted Categories Council on Aging of St. Lucie County January 2021-July 2021 Number of Persons Within the Targeted Population Reached through Outreach Activities During the last 6 months Older individuals residing in rural areas 25 Low-income older individuals 150 Low-income minorities 100 Older individuals with the greatest social need 100 Older individuals with severe disabilities 20 Older individuals with limited English proficiency 20 Older individuals with Alzheimer's disease and related disorders with neurological and organic brain dysfunction (and the caretakers of such individuals) Older individuals at risk for institutional placement 30 10 Caregivers of older individuals with Alzheimer's disease and related disorders with neurological and organic brain dysfunction 10 Grandparents or older individuals who are relative caregivers who provide care for children with severe disabilities 5 Caregivers who are older individuals with greatest social need 50 Caregivers who are older individuals with greatest economic need (with particular attention to low-income older individuals) Caregivers who are older individuals who provide care to individuals with severe disabilities, 25 including children with severe disabilities.
+10 TOTAL Reached 770 indivudals during January 2021 - June 2021 through outreach 555

-CoAMC - Council on Aging of St. Lucie
+PROVIDER NAME COASL - Council on Aging of St. Lucie